-The availability of a safe and adequatewater supply is a valuable resource which must be protected.
+The availability of a safe and adequate water supply is a valuable resource, which must be protected.
 Water is critical for not only our health but for economic growth and stability.
 A partnership among our public water utilities, state, county and municipal leaders as well as business and industrial representatives has been formed in an effort to protect the integrity of this important natural resource.

 The Johnson County Wellhead Protection Local Planning Team meets quarterly to discuss issues related to the protection and delivery of safe water to those in our community.
-The local planning team is a county wide group to which the drinking water utilities with wellhead protection areas in the county are invited to attend.
+The local planning team is a countywide group to which the drinking water utilities with wellhead protection areas in the county are invited to attend.
 To maintain an educational component to meetings a guest speaker or committee member gives a presentation on relevant water issues.
+In person meetings resumed in 2021.

-During program meetings representatives from the gravel mining companies provide the group with water-quality results from monitoring wells between the gravel mining operations and some of the wellhead protection areas.
+During program meetings, representatives from the gravel mining companies provide the group with water-quality results from monitoring wells between the gravel mining operations and some of the wellhead protection areas.
 The LPT reviews the results with the mining companies and they have begun graphing these results to understand and to become aware of any changes to our water quality over an extended period of time.
-To date, it has been shown that gravel mining operations within our wellhead protection zone have not posed a hazard to our ground water aquifer.
+To date, it has been shown that gravel-mining operations within our wellhead protection zone have not posed a hazard to our ground water aquifer.

 The LPT has integrated the wellhead protection areas into Johnson County's GIS Program.
-LPT will propose a Wellhead Protection Ordinance for the Commissioners consideration in 2020.
+LPT had wanted to propose a Wellhead Protection Ordinance for the Commissioners consideration in 2021.
+However, due to COVID that did not happen.
+Talks will continue in 2022 about a possible ordinance.